vitoc/device-simulation-java/README.md

    Shared Drives a helpful read if you encounter any issue when changing networks (i.e. going from the corporate network in the office to your home network).
-1. For Windows user of VS Code, you will currently [run into this VS Code issue][vscode-docker-compose-issue] when trying to run `docker-compose up`.
+1. For Windows user of VS Code, you could
+   [run into this VS Code issue][vscode-docker-compose-issue] when trying to run `docker-compose up`.
 Use PowerShell [instead][powershell-docker-compose].